EvansWinner/awesome-line-editors/README.md

 It seems slightly ironic to me, but the ultra-modern technology of the cell phone / pocket computer has brought back a situation where the extremely terse command language of a line editor is a value just as it was when the I/O model as a Teletype line printer without a CRT or the curses library, etc.
-Thumb typing makes every extra character an annoyance, and even when Control and Alt and Escape are present on the keyboard, key chording in general is an annoyance too.
-That leaves out Emacs for sure, and makes vi barely tollerable.
-Ed and similar editors could have a renneaisannce, at least among hipster-nerd-writers, I guess.
+Thumb typing makes every extra character an annoyance, and even when ``Control`` and ``Alt`` and ``Escape`` are present on the keyboard, key chording in general is an annoyance too.
+That leaves out Emacs for sure, and makes vi barely tolerable.
+Ed and similar editors could have a renaissance, at least among hipster-nerd-writers, I guess.